 8. Make it accessible.

 Finally, your login page is the gateway to your site, so make it one that all users can pass through.
-If it isn’t web-accessible, you’re limiting access to a large portion of your users that rely on assistive technology and well-structured web pages.
+If it isn’t web accessible, you’re limiting access to a large portion of your users that rely on assistive technology and well-structured web pages.
+Not to mention making sure your login screen is accessible for all users is the right thing to do.

 What we like about this example: This login page keeps high color contrast, a simple layout, and well-coded HTML.